The Phantom Stockman: Critical

 The film was made in a hurry, and looks like it; and the editing of many scenes is ludicrously slow.
 Hopalong Cassidy could probably clean up a dozen mysteries in the time it takes Chips Rafferty to draw wisely upon a cigarette.
 The romance is developed clumsily by script and direction.
 There were some satisfactory punches on the jaw, and a little gunplay later on, but generally there is not enough action to make the "dead heart" come to life.

+According to Filmink the movie wasn't "a great film":

+It’s too slow, much of it feels like a filmed radio play, and Max Osbiston isn’t handsome enough to play the romantic lead.
+But there’s enough good stuff to get by – the photography and locations, Rafferty being Rafferty, Elphick being pretty, Guy Doleman as a villain, Henry Murdock as a sidekick, that random Namatjira cameo.
+The Rafferty-Robinson collaboration would eventually turn sour, but on the first movie, they pretty much did everything right, within their limitations of talent, time and money.

 Box office

 Rafferty and Robinson managed to sell the Pakistan, India, Burma and Ceylon rights for £1,000.
 While filming The Desert Rats in Hollywood, Rafferty sold the American rights for $35,000, then the English rights for £7,500.
 (The movie would later screen on US TV as Return of the Plainsman.)

 Robinson later claimed that the film recouped its costs within three months of being filmed.

 The film was distributed in Australia by Universal.
-The deal was done through Herb McIntyre who had supported a number of local films.
+The deal was done through Herc McIntyre who had supported a number of local films.
+Robinson says McIntyre gave the film a very advantageous financial deal.